fsprojects/FSharpPerf/README.md

 This script will try to measure compile times of different projects for different versions of the F# compiler.

-The idea is that you fork https://github.com/Microsoft/visualfsharp and then make change in the compiler.
+The idea is that you fork https://github.com/Microsoft/visualfsharp and then make changes to the compiler.

-This script will help you to measure performance impact of the change.
+This script will help you to measure performance impact of the change by automatically running your compiler fork on well known F# OSS projects.

 ## Local Usage